Naseeb (1981 film)

 Naseeb is a 1981 Indian Hindi-language masala film produced and directed by Manmohan Desai, and written by Kader Khan.
-It is a typical Manmohan Desai film starring, Amitabh Bachchan, Shatrughan Sinha, Rishi Kapoor, Hema Malini, Reena Roy, Kim in lead roles and Pran, Prem Chopra, Shakti Kapoor, Kader Khan, Amjad Khan, Amrish Puri in supporting roles, along with Jeevan in a small positive role.
-The music is by the Manmohan Desai regulars Laxmikant–Pyarelal.
+It stars Amitabh Bachchan, Shatrughan Sinha, Rishi Kapoor, Hema Malini, Reena Roy, Kim in lead roles and Pran, Prem Chopra, Shakti Kapoor, Kader Khan, Amjad Khan, Amrish Puri and Jeevan.
+The music is composed by Laxmikant–Pyarelal.

-Naseeb was a hit at box office.

-The film was later remade in Tamil as Sandhippu (1983) and in Telugu as Trimurtulu (1987).
+The film was a box office success and was later remade in Tamil as Sandhippu (1983) and in Telugu as Trimurtulu (1987).

 Plot

 Naseeb, a story of destiny and fate, begins with a lottery ticket.
 In 1961 A drunken man who cannot pay his tab trades: he decides to sell his ticket to the waiter, Namdeo (Pran).
 Namdeo purchases this ticket with his three friends Damu (Amjad Khan), Raghu (Kader Khan) and Jaggi (Jagdish Raj).
 Using a system of drawing out the highest card to decide who keeps the ticket, Jaggi wins, and the ticket stays with him.
 When the ticket turns out to be a winner, Damu and Raghu turn on the other two, murdering Jaggi and framing Namdeo, However, Damu takes a photo of Raghu killing Jaggi.
 Namdev goes on the run, but Raghu and Damu intervene and throw him over a bridge into a river.
 Namdev is presumed dead.

 Twenty years later in 1981 Damu and Raghu have used their stolen lottery money to build a fabulous hotel and make millions, becoming very successful businessmen.
 Damu has used a share of his money to send his youngest son, Vicky (Shatrughan Sinha), to school in England.
 They have even employed Namdev's oldest son Johnny (Amitabh Bachchan), Vicky's best friend, as a waiter in the hotel.
 By coincidence (or by fate!)
 Johnny and Vicky fall in love with the same beautiful singer, Miss Asha (Hema Malini).
 Julie (Reena Roy) is a childhood friend of Vicky's who is in love with him, but he only sees her as a friend.
 When Johnny discovers this, he and Julie sacrifice their own love to ensure that Vicky and Asha get together.
 At the same time, Johnny's younger brother Sunny (Rishi Kapoor) has fallen for Asha's younger sister, Kim (Kim Yashpal).
 Namdev has revealed to be rescued by a person called Don.
 He sends Namdev undercover to investigate the death of KK after Damu kills him.
 Mrs Gomes sees him and in excitement, falls off a bus and becomes unconscious.
 Raghu's and his sons plan to kill Damu and Vicky for their own financial gains.
 His younger son Ashok shoots at them but they survive.
 Namdev knocks out Ashok and Vicky and takes them away.
 Johnny follows him.
 Namdeo gets into a fight with Johnny and is about to kill him just as Mrs. Gomes regains consciousness and reveals that Johnny is Namdev's son.
 Kim and Asha happen to be the daughters of Jaggi, the man Namdev supposedly murdered.